Children on Campus Procedure

 Written approval is required where Employees and Students wish to bring Children with them on research and field trips.
 Forms are available and must be signed by responsible adult (Employee or Student), the Employee organising the research/field trip and the relevant delegate prior to the commencement of the trip.

-4.7 Persistent abuse of the policy and procedure
+4.7 Persistent abuse of the procedure

-Where Complaints are received from Employees alleging persistent abuse of this policy and procedure by an individual or individuals, the issues should, in the first instance, be referred to the relevant Delegate who will take action to resolve the matter.
+Where Complaints are received from Employees alleging persistent abuse of this procedure by an individual or individuals, the issues should, in the first instance, be referred to the relevant Delegate who will take action to resolve the matter.

 Matters still requiring attention may be referred to the Director (Human Resources) in the case of an Employee, who will assess the matter and decide on a suitable course of action.